Lysario – by Panagiotis Chatzichrisafis

 • 0 Comments

-• Filed under: Book Reviews
+• Filed under: Programming, Scilab

 • In [1, p.
-62 exercise 3.17] we are asked to verify that the variance of the sample mean estimator for the mean of a real WSS random process
+94 exercise 4.2] we are asked to consider the estimator

-In [1, p.
-62 exercise 3.16] we are asked to show that the random process
+• In [1, p.
+62 exercise 3.19] we are asked to find for the multiple sinusoidal process

 Recent Comments